 However, if shared hosting sounds like the perfect option for you, we have good news – it offers some of the cheapest starting prices around!

-Lowest price plan – iPage Web Hosting: $1.99 per month
+Lowest price plan – iPage Web Hosting plan: $1.99 per month

 iPage has one shared hosting plan, offering a ‘one-size-fits-all’ solution for all your hosting needs.
 For just $1.99 per month, you get unlimited disk space, unlimited domain names, free SSL (Secure Sockets Layer) security, and a free domain for one year.
 That’s a pretty good deal, right?